-Revolving Credit Facility Loan
+Revolving Credit Facility

 We are required to pay a quarterly commitment fee ranging from 0.25% to 0.50% on the daily unused amount of the commitment under the revolving credit facility based upon the leverage ratio defined in the agreement and certain criteria specified in the agreement.
 We are also required to pay fronting fees and other customary fees for letters of credit issued under the revolving credit facility.

-On March 19, 2020, GOBP Holdings together with another of our wholly owned subsidiaries borrowed \$90.0 million under the revolving credit facility of our First Lien Credit Agreement (the "Revolving Credit Facility Loan"), the proceeds of which are to be used as reserve funding for working capital needs as a precautionary measure in light of the economic uncertainty surrounding the current COVID-19 pandemic.
-The revolving credit facility loan may be repaid and reborrowed at any time.
-The interest rate on the revolving credit facility loan is 4.43% as of March 28, 2020.
-Interest on the revolving credit facility loan is due and payable at the end of each continuation period (as defined in the First Lien Credit Agreement) and the outstanding principal on the revolving credit facility loan is due and payable on October 23, 2023, the maturity date of the revolving credit facility.
+On March 19, 2020, we borrowed \$90.0 million under the revolving credit facility Loan"), the proceeds of which were to be used as reserve funding for working capital needs as a precautionary measure in light of the economic uncertainty surrounding the COVID-19 pandemic.
+On May 26, 2020, we repaid the Revolving Credit Facility Loan in full.
+As of June 27, 2020, we had \$96.5 million of borrowing capacity available under the revolving credit facility.